rb-pro4-f19/rb-pro4-f19.github.io/README.md

 ![spi_frame]

 #### Protocol
 Frames transmitted to the FPGA must be acknowledged with a frame of valid checksum, although the content of the frame may be disregarded.
-Checksum is calculated using the [BSD algorithm][bsd_wiki] on the 12 most-significant bits of a frame.
+Checksum is calculated using a 4-bit implementation of the [BSD algorithm][bsd_wiki] on the 12 most-significant bits of a frame.

 [table_spi]: #intersystem-communication--spi-
 [bsd_wiki]: https://en.wikipedia.org/wiki/BSD_checksum